 - Breathe out through the mouth for 8 seconds

-This type of breathing uses the entire lung capacity and allows you or your child to feel calm and relaxed almost immediately.
+This type of breathing uses the entire lung capacity and allows a child to feel calm and relaxed almost immediately.

-This relaxation technique is a no-brainer.
-Do it every day with your kids before they go to school; when they get home; before doing homework; before eating and whenever they feel stressed.
+Try this exercise each day before your kids go to school; after school; before doing homework; before eating and whenever they feel stressed.

 #5: Pet Your Pet

 When our son Ryan was about 11 years old, he turned into a little monster.
-Yes, I know he was headed into puberty, but something needed to be done.
 We decided to get another pet to help him (despite the fact we already had a dog, bird, and fish).
 He wanted a cat—so we got him a cat.
 That cat lived for 19 years and was a devoted pet to my son (which is unusual since they are such independent little creatures).

-Whenever Ryan was angry, anxious or mad, he would take his cat and pet it and that little simple act totally negated his anger.
+Whenever Ryan was angry or anxious, he would take his cat and pet it.
+That simple act totally negated his anger.

 Researchers at the University of California found that people and children who own pets suffer from less stress because of the unconditional love a pet gives its owners.
 A 2012 study at Virginia Commonwealth University found that families who own pets have lower stress levels and work more efficiently at school, home and work.